 The Redevelopment Agency (RDA) was created in 1986 to revitalize downtown Las Vegas and the surrounding aging commercial districts.
 The RDA works with developers, property owners and the community to recruit businesses, create new jobs, eliminate blight and diversify our economy.

 Funding for the RDA is obtained exclusively from new property tax revenue generated through higher property values and new construction within the city's two Redevelopment Areas.
 This is called tax increment.

 Although the RDA is legally a separate entity from the city of Las Vegas, city council members sit on its board and approve projects, contracts and incentive programs.
 The RDA provides assistance programs for companies located within the Redevelopment Areas.
-View the Redevelopment Agency data portal for updated economic statistics, labor force information and more.
+View archived meeting notices and reports.

+- Nov.
+7, 2018 – RDA Board/City Council Meeting – 229 Las Vegas Blvd.
+South – Green Unicorns, LLC – Visual Improvement Program

-- October 17, 2018 – RDA Board/City Council Meeting – 229 Las Vegas Blvd.
+- Nov.
+7, 2018 – RDA Board/City Council Meeting – 229 Las Vegas Blvd.
 South – Green Unicorns, LLC – Office Tenant Incentive Program

-- October 17, 2018 – RDA Board/City Council Meeting – 229 Las Vegas Blvd.
-South – Green Unicorns, LLC – Visual Improvement Program